adde/kade/README.md

 You can download the latest version of the app from the [release section](https://github.com/adde/kade/releases/latest) of this repo.

-Below follows an example to download and install the latest version on Mac(Apple Silicon).
-For other platforms, replace the binary name in the curl command with the relevant binary for your system:
+Below is an example of how to download and install the latest version on Mac(Apple Silicon).
+For other platforms, replace the binary name in the commands with the relevant binary for your system:

 ### Download the latest release: